Homepage: https://www.gnu.org/software/emacs

 Cross-referencing commands

-NOTE: The xref API is still experimental and can change in major, backward-incompatible ways.
-Everyone is encouraged to try it, and report to us any problems or use cases we hadn't anticipated, by sending an email to emacs-devel, or `M-x report-emacs-bug'.
 This file provides a somewhat generic infrastructure for cross referencing commands, in particular "find-definition".
 Some part of the functionality must be implemented in a language dependent way and that's done by defining an xref backend.
 That consists of a constructor function, which should return a backend value, and a set of implementations for the generic functions: `xref-backend-identifier-at-point', `xref-backend-identifier-completion-table', `xref-backend-definitions', `xref-backend-references', `xref-backend-apropos', which see.
 A major mode would normally use `add-hook' to add the backend constructor to `xref-backend-functions'.
 The last three methods operate with "xref" and "location" values.
-One would usually call `make-xref' and `xref-make-file-location', `xref-make-buffer-location' or `xref-make-bogus-location' to create them.
-More generally, a location must be an instance of an EIEIO class inheriting from `xref-location' and implementing `xref-location-group' and `xref-location-marker'.
+One would usually call `xref-make' and `xref-make-file-location', `xref-make-buffer-location' or `xref-make-bogus-location' to create them.
+More generally, a location must be an instance of a type for which methods `xref-location-group' and `xref-location-marker' are implemented.
 There's a special kind of xrefs we call "match xrefs", which correspond to search results.
 For these values, `xref-match-length' must be defined, and `xref-location-marker' must return the beginning of the match.
 Each identifier must be represented as a string.
 Implementers can use string properties to store additional information about the identifier, but they should keep in mind that values returned from `xref-backend-identifier-completion-table' should still be distinct, because the user can't see the properties when making the choice.
+Older versions of Xref used EIEIO for implementation of the built-in types, and included a class called `xref-location' which was supposed to be inherited from.
+Neither is true anymore.
 See the etags and elisp-mode implementations for full examples.